HamnaNimra/Group17SYSC3110/README.txt

 	Attack Range: 9 tiles across, 1 above or below
 	Cost: 125 sun
 	Cooldown to plant: 1 turn
+The CherryBomb:
+	HP: 3
+	Defense: 1
+	Attack Damage: 100
+	Attack Range: 0 tiles across, 0 above or below
+	Cost: 150 sun
+	Special: Explodes for massive damage in a 4 * 3 rectangle centered around it The WallNut:
+	HP: 15
+	Defense: 2
+	Attack Damage: 0
+	Attack Range: 0 tiles across, 0 above or below
+	Cost: 50 sun
-The Zombie:
+The Chomper:
+	HP: 10
+	Defense: 1
+	Attack Damage: 5
+	Attack Range: 1 tiles across, 0 above or below
+	Cost: 150 sun
+	Special: Can eat a zombie and chew on it till it dies The Zombie:
 	Default plant stats:
 	HP: 10